marius-wieschollek/passwords-legacy/README.md

-# Passwords
+# Passwords Legacy App
-**maintained by Marius Wieschollek, original app by Fallon Turner** A simple password storage for Nextcloud 12
+**Originally by Fallon Turner, ported to Nextcloud 12 by Marius Wieschollek**

-> This app is no longer supported.
+> **This app is insecure and no longer supported.
-> If you are looking for a safe and simple password manager, please use the [new app](https://github.com/marius-wieschollek/passwords).
+> If you are looking for a safe, simple and modern password manager, check out our [new app](https://apps.nextcloud.com/apps/passwords) and the [migration guide](https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/Legacy-Migration).**

 ## Contents
 *  [Summary](#summary)